BurntSushi/rebar/TUTORIAL.md

 The `-e/--engine` flag is accepted by most of rebar's sub-commands.

-You should see some output like the following:
+Assuming you have Cargo, Go and Python installed, you should see some output like the following:

 ```
 rust/regex: running: cd "engines/rust/regex" && "cargo" "build" "--release"